[HISTORY: Adopted by the Board of Supervisors of Buchanan County 10-1-2007. Amendments noted where applicable.]

-Upon conviction of any person for violation of § 77-3A(3), the court may suspend the imposition of any sentence on the condition that the defendant volunteers his services for such period of time as the court may designate to remove litter from the highway and public areas.
+Upon conviction of any person for violation of § 77-3A(3), the court may suspend the imposition of any sentence, except for the minimum fine of $250, on the condition that the defendant volunteers his services for such period of time as the court may designate to remove litter from the highway and public areas.

 Uncovered vehicles, escape of load.

 No vehicle shall be driven or moved on any highway unless such vehicle is constructed or loaded to prevent any of its load from dropping, sifting, leaking, or otherwise escaping therefrom; provided, however, that sand or any substance to increase traction or water or other substance may be applied on a roadway in the cleaning or maintaining of such roadway by the state or local government agency having such responsibilities.